 STATUS BAR - Show or hide status bar

-Available in Main Menu and Document Menu.
 This is a switch used to show or hide the status bar at the bottom of the file screen.
 When the status bar is on, a check will be next to the command in the menu box.